lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 ### General Definition

 A variation is meant as any reading that varies from the indicated lemma.
-At present, we have identified six main variation types listed below.
+At present, we have identified five main variation types listed below.

 ### variation-substance